Adam-Er/Mobile-Demo/android/README.md

 # All
-In order to point the apk to the desired api, you need to make sure you have your "AUTHORITY" environment variable set.
+In order to point the apk to the desired api, you need to make sure you have your "API_URL" environment variable set.

 # Mac Instructions